MercuryConnor/sweet-shop-management-system/README.md

 ## 📸 Screenshots & UI Walkthrough

-This section highlights the key user-facing flows of the Sweet Shop Management System.
+This section highlights the key user-facing flows of the **Sweet Shop Management System**.
+Screenshots visually demonstrate functionality, usability, and role-based access across the application.
-Screenshots can be added directly to the repository to visually demonstrate functionality.

 > 📌 **Tip:** Place screenshots inside a `/screenshots` folder at the root of the repository and reference them below.